Tajamul21/HF-Fed/README.md

 #### Requirements

 Our codes were implemented by ```PyTorch 1.10``` and ```11.3``` CUDA version.
-If you wanna try our method, please first install necessary packages as follows:
+If you wanna try our method, please first install the necessary packages as follows:

 ```
 pip install requirements.txt
 ```

 Our implementation is based on [CTLib](https://github.com/xiawj-hub/CTLIB) in simulating data and training IR-based methods.
-If you have an interest in data simulation and IR-based networks, we recommend installing it.
-Furthermore, HyperFed can be easily integrated into transformer-based methods with minor modifications.
+If you are interested in data simulation and IR-based networks, we recommend installing it.
+Furthermore, HF-Fed can be easily integrated into transformer-based methods with minor modifications.

 #### Acknowledgments
 Special thanks to Prof. Aditeshwar Seth for his support and guidance!